 Superheroes and space wars seem to be the only universally exportable commodities big studio Hollywood execs care to understand right now.
 Luckily, there was still much to see in and outside of the Hollywood sausage machine.
 You just had to keep your eyes peeled.

-Not only did the franchise set-ups become more labyrinthine in their urge to spawn more sequels and spin-offs but the targets started moving too.
-2016’s surprise hit being Deadpool, a — yep — superhero movie but for a more mature audience (so 16-year-old instead of 15-year-olds) that was more comfortable with fruity language, unfashionably grungy art direction and unnecessary extended violent scenes that ventured toward torture porn territory.
-Suicide Squad tried to ride on Deadpool’s dubious coat tails but was so caught up in ticking off the ingredients for future spin offs that it neglected to render any of the characters even vaguely well drawn, leaving it up to the main actors to trail the crap out of their on set antics in endless promotional slots.
+Not only did the franchise set-ups become more labyrinthine in 2016, in their urge to spawn more sequels and spin-offs, but the targets started moving too.
+2016’s surprise hit being Deadpool, a — yep — superhero movie but for a more mature audience (so 16-year-olds instead of 15-year-olds) that was more comfortable with the sort of fruity language, unfashionably grungy art direction and unnecessarily extended violent scenes that ventured toward torture porn territory.
+Suicide Squad tried to ride on Deadpool’s dubious coat tails but was so caught up in ticking off ingredients for future spin offs that it neglected to render any of the characters even vaguely well, leaving it up to the lead actors to trail the crap out of their on set antics in endless promotional slots.

-Rouge One at least managed to come out of the melee in pretty decent shape with some relatable and well defined characters, quirky non-starry casting (it’s Star Wars, you don’t need any big names to carry that mantle) and lovingly rendered CGI that promised to push the boundaries of that particular field a little further open.
+Rouge One at least managed to come out of the melee in pretty decent shape with some relatable and well defined characters, quirky non-starry casting (it’s Star Wars, you don’t need any big names to carry that mantle) and lovingly rendered CGI that promised to push the edges of that particular envelope a little wider open.

 The franchise contender that attracted all the wrong sort of attention was the unfortunate Ghostbusters revamp.
-Unfortunate, not because of the all-female core team casting which was super promising, but because after the campaign of negativity launched at it by, what would late turn out to be highly politicised groups hell bent on derision of all sorts, the end cut just didn’t have the guts to really go for it and create the spark that would have set the film alight.
-Ghostbusters also proved that Hollywood still hasn’t found a place for even the most gifted SNL alumni and that maybe they shouldn’t have been so eager to escape the confines of the small screen, especially given the small screens resurgence in representation and the quality to support it in recent years.
+Unfortunate, not because of the all-female lead cast, which was super promising, but because after the campaign of negativity launched at it by, what would later turn out to be, highly politicised groups hell bent on all manner of derision, but because the final cut just didn’t have the guts to really go for it and light the spark that would have set the film alight.
+Ghostbusters also proved that Hollywood still hasn’t found a place for even the most gifted SNL alumni and that maybe they shouldn’t have been so eager to escape the confines of the small screen, especially given the small screens resurgence in representation and the respect earned in recent years.

 Another film that fits well into this quiet style of science fiction (that started a few years ago with films like Monsters and Another Earth) is Midnight Special.
 If you blinked you might have missed this little gem of a film about a boy with unearthly powers being protected/hunted by a pleasingly demure cast that included Michael Shannon, Kirsten Dunst and Adam Driver.
 It’s supernatural themes offset by low key choice of locations and some tense but never over wrought performances.